koriym/Koriym.PhpSkeleton/README.md

 composer create-project koriym/php-skeleton <project-path>
 ```

-For composer1.x user, use v1.1.5 or prior.
+For composer1.x user, use v1.1.5 or prior when you have trouble with latest version.

 ```
 composer create-project koriym/php-skeleton:1.1.5 <project-path>